Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation

-One has to look at these estimation results as a spatio-temporal traffic wave reconstruction from the available sparse trajectories over space and time.
-Traditional Kalman Filter based assimilation techniques only exploit state information from one (or a few) time step(s) when estimating the traffic speeds.
+We interpret the Deep CNN model as an interpolation function that locally propagates traffic characteristics (forward and backward waves) using the sparse information from input vehicle trajectories.
+The model ensures sound propagation of traffic information in space and time, resulting in speed field estimates with different traffic states - free-flowing, slow-moving, congested, and their transition states.
+Introducing anisotropic kernels further limits the propagation speeds of traffic information, in accordance with the Kinematic Wave Theory of traffic flow.
+This results in speed field estimates with a gradual and physically reasonable transition between the different traffic states.
+In contrast, traditional Kalman Filter based assimilation techniques only exploit state information from one (or a few) time step(s) when estimating the traffic speeds.
 This is inefficient in terms of data usage and fails to accurately reconstruct the dynamics.

-Furthermore, we have tuned the Deep CNN model architecture to learn different traffic wave dynamics.
+In addition, we have tuned the Deep CNN model architecture to learn different traffic wave dynamics.
 Whether to produce a backward or forward wave depends on the traffic regime, which the model infers from the input trajectories.
 This is confirmed from the latent space projection of the data (i.e., the output from the encoder model), where three distinct clusters were generated, corresponding to free-flowing, slow-moving and congested traffic, respectively.
 Another way to put this is that a neural network model can solve an under-determined system - a major upside compared to other machine learning models.